How To Make Homemade Salsa Hotter

 Arguably the easiest solution for an overly mild salsa is to add a hot sauce to it.
 Hot sauce is both affordable and easy to find.
 Most hot sauces will give you mild heat combined with tartness.
 The tartness comes from the vinegar base used for Mexican favorites like Tapatio and Valentina.
 The drawback of hot sauce is that, unlike other solutions, it means that you will be adding moisture to your salsa, which may not be ideal.

-Another quick fix: Add cayenne pepper
+Another quick fix: Add cayenne pepper or red pepper flakes

 Must-read related posts